-My name is Elizabeth and I am... wait for it, wait for it... house-proud.
-That's right, I'll just type that again in case you missed it: HOUSE-PROUD.
+My name is Elizabeth and I am… house-proud.
+That's right.
+I'll just type it again: HOUSE-PROUD.

-So here we are in 2013, in south London, and the little girl isn't skinny anymore, she's not even a little girl anymore, but she tries her best to keep middle-age spread at bay with exercise and lots of walking and sorts out the no-longer-blonde hair thing with the aid of her cheque book and a whole bunch of chemicals.
+So here we are in 2013, in south London, and the little girl isn't skinny anymore, she's not even a little girl anymore, but she tries her best to keep middle-age spread at bay with exercise and sorts out the no-longer-blonde hair thing with the aid of her cheque book and a whole bunch of chemicals.

-In other ways she hasn't changed that much at all.
+In other ways she hasn't changed that much.
 She's still in the Home Corner a lot of the time and if it's a mess, which it invariably is, it still makes her crazy.
-She's still bossing people about when she can get away with it and she's constantly tidying, lining up shoes, re-plumping cushions and, most of all, sweeping the floor.
+She's still bossing people about when she can get away with it and she's constantly tidying: lining up shoes, re-plumping cushions and, most of all, sweeping the floor.
 She likes a place for everything and everything in its place.

-Now, I'm not dim (I'm going to drop the third person here because it's getting weird and I'm beginning to sound like Margaret Thatcher), I know that busy modern women are not meant to confess to this sort of thing.
-Not educated so-called 'professional' ones anyway.
-But to be honest - and that's what I always try to be - all my life I've wanted to play house, to make my home look pretty and tidy, and so I offer the Home Corner anecdote by way of explanation - and a sort of apology.
+I know busy, modern women are not meant to confess to this sort of thing.
+But to be honest - and that's what I always try to be - all my life I've wanted to play house and so I offer the Home Corner by way of explanation, and an apology.

 But why should I apologise?
-I've decided I don't care if it's somehow anti-feminist to say that I like to keep a nice house, so I'm outing myself.
-I am what I am (to coin a phrase) and home-making is a massive part of my make-up and, I would imagine, a massive part of a lot of other women's make-up as well, and even some men's, but not, I regretfully hasten to add, the ones I live with.
+I've decided I don't care if it's somehow anti-feminist to say that I like to keep a nice house.
+I'm outing myself.
+I am what I am (to coin a phrase).
+Home-making is a massive part of my make-up and, I would imagine, a massive part of a lot of other women's make-up as well, and even some men's.
+Although not, I regretfully hasten to add, the ones I live with.

-I don't understand how, somewhere along the line, being 'house-proud' became a pejorative term, associated with small-minded bourgeois stupidity.
+I don't understand how, somewhere along the line, being 'house-proud' became a pejorative term associated with small-minded bourgeois stupidity.
 I don't see why it should be.
-I can be as intellectual as the next woman (well, maybe not!) but I also want to have a nice, tidy and, crucially, fully decorated and finished house.
+I can be as intellectual as the next woman, but I also want to have a nice tidy and, crucially, fully decorated and finished house.